 Cloud-based ERP systems are increasingly becoming a popular business solution especially for small and medium-sized businesses who like the flexibility and scalability a cloud-based system has to offer.
 Cloud-based ERP systems are generally hosted through vendors like NetSuite and can be easily accessed through web browsers.
 The implementation cost of cloud-based ERP systems is considerably lower compared to On-premise ERP systems which cement its popularity with small and medium-sized businesses.
 Cloud-based ERP systems like NetSuite are generally considered as Software-as-a-Service (SaaS) because of their recurring subscription-based licensing model.

 • Hybrid ERP Systems

 Hybrid ERP systems utilize both on-premise and cloud-based ERP implementation to provide a combination of the benefits and advantages of both systems at a higher cost compared to purely cloud-based implementations.

-Advantages of ERP Systems
+Ultimate Advantages of ERP

-The greatest advantage of an ERP System is that it integrates and unifies all software that is used by business instead of using individual and unconnected software for accounting, invoicing, inventory, and fulfillment.
-ERP systems automate several crucial businesses processes eliminating the risk of man-made errors due to the repetitive nature of some processes.
+ERP systems provide businesses with distinct advantages through accurate business intelligence, improved efficiency, and better inter-departmental data exchanges.
+The greatest advantage of an ERP System is that it integrates and unifies all software that is used by businesses instead of using individual and unconnected software for accounting, invoicing, inventory, and fulfillment.
+ERP systems automate several crucial business processes eliminating the risk of man-made errors due to the repetitive nature of some processes.

-1. Improved Data Consolidation
+1. Improves Data Consolidation